-Grant Funding Guidance for State and Tribal Response Programs Fiscal Year 2006
+Funding Guidance for State and Tribal Response Programs Fiscal Year 2008

-Section 128(a) of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended, authorizes a noncompetitive \$50 million grant program to establish and enhance state and tribal response programs.
+Section 128(a) of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended, authorizes a noncompetitive \$50 million grant program to establish and enhance state1 and tribal2 response programs.
 Generally, these response programs address the assessment, cleanup, and redevelopment of brownfields sites and other sites with actual or perceived contamination.
-Section 128(a) grants are awarded and administered by the U.S. Environmental Protection Agency (EPA) regional offices.
-This document provides guidance that will enable states and tribes to apply for and use Section 128(a) funds in Fiscal Year 2006.
+Section 128(a) cooperative agreements are awarded and administered by the U.S. Environmental Protection Agency (EPA) regional offices.
+This document provides guidance that will enable states and tribes to apply for and use Fiscal Year 2008 Section 128(a) funds.

-Requests for funding will be accepted from December 1, 2005 through January 31, 2006.
-Information required to be submitted with the funding request is on pages 11-13.
+Requests for funding will be accepted from December 1, 2007 through January 31, 2008.
+Information required to be submitted with the funding request is on pages 12-14.
 States or tribes that fail to submit the request in the appropriate manner may forfeit their ability to request funds.
-As in prior years, EPA will place special emphasis on reviewing a grantees' use of prior 128(a) funding in making allocation decisions.
+Requests submitted by the January 31, 2008 request deadline are preliminary; final cooperative agreement work plans and budgets will be negotiated with the regional offices once final allocation determinations are made.
+As in prior years, EPA will place special emphasis on reviewing a cooperative agreement recipients' use of prior 128(a) funding in making allocation decisions.